-Face masks and eye protection are typically necessary to maintain cleanliness in a class 10/ISO 4 cleanroom.
+Face masks and eye protection is not usually necessary to maintain cleanliness in a class 1000/ISO 6 cleanroom.

-ISO Class 4 Cleaning Basics
+ISO Class 6 Cleaning Basics

 CEILINGS

 Cleaning should begin from the top down.
 Tacky rollers with extended handles can make this task much easier.
 In some cases it may be necessary to wet mop the ceiling.
 In this case, a self-wringing sponge mop with an extendable handle can be used.
 Another option is a flat mop with an extendable handle.
 Sometimes it is more effective to use a cleanroom wiping material cut to the size that will wrap around the head of an extendable mop handle.
 Occasionally, vacuum systems equipped with HEPA filters are used.